Worldwide Guide to Women in Leadership

 Deputy Minister of Defence 1999-2004 and Deputy Minister of Health 2004-07 until she was fired by the president because of her opposition to the Minister of Health, who thought nutrition can replace treatment with anti-retroviral drugs against aids.
 Deputy Speaker of the National Assembly in 2008-09, and was appointed ANC Caucus Chair but decided not to take up her seat in parliament.

-Assistant Speaker of the National Council of Provinces, 2004-04 and originally Designated to become Deputy Speaker of the NCOP in 2009.
+Assistant Speaker of the National Council of Provinces, 2004-04 and originally Designated to become Deputy Speaker of the NCOP in 2009 and Minister from 2014.